Ali-Sherazii/RagShield/README.md

 a document's embedding closer to the query also blur the literal wording that both the mechanical detector and, apparently, the LLM's own confidence in asserting the fabricated fact key on.
-Getting retrieved and getting believed are not the same axis -- this is the first result in this repo where they visibly pull apart.
+Getting retrieved and getting believed are not the same axis, this is the first result in this repo where they visibly pull apart.

-**Caveat on the flooding result -- read before citing "robust defeats flooding":** `robust` staying at 0% ASR through N=4 independent sources looks like `MIN_SUPPORT=2` (`robust_a002.py`) doing its documented job.
+**Caveat on the flooding result, read before citing "robust defeats flooding":** `robust` staying at 0% ASR through N=4 independent sources looks like `MIN_SUPPORT=2` (`robust_a002.py`) doing its documented job.
 It isn't.
 Verified directly against 4 independent flood chunks: